Let’s follow Isabela and her grandson, Jaime, as they play one of our “Memory” activities, “Memory Match It!”

-Isabela and Jaime are on the last preliminary question: Which do you like best?
-Nature.
-Space.
-Cars.
-Isabela has always been a big science-fiction fan, so she smiles brightly and taps the Space button.
-Memory Spark will now present a session with an overarching space theme.
-Isabela and Jaime will see moons and planets and spaceships.
-They’ll hear ethereal space-y background music.
-All of Isabela’s memory activities will be related to space.
+Isabela’s always been a science-fiction fan (luckily, so is Jaime), so she taps on the Space button.
+The app will now give them a session with a space theme.
+They’ll see moons and planets and spaceships, and they’ll hear ethereal background music.
+All of the activities in the session will be related to space.

-Allowing the player to pick a theme they like makes every session of Memory Spark that much more personal and tailor-made.
+Allowing the player to pick a theme they like makes every session of our “Memory” activities that much more personal and tailor-made.
 Every person is different.
 Some folks like space, others prefer cars.
 And, even the same person might be in the mood for something different each time.
 Space on Tuesday morning, cars on Thursday afternoon, and nature on Saturday - why not?

-Isabela and Jaime just finished the last preliminary question (Isabela picked a Space theme).
-The first activity they see is an intermediate-term recall exercise.
-The screen displays 3 words: Rocket, Solar Flare, and Light-Year (but it could be 1 word, or 2 words, depending on how the player did in the initial recall quiz).
-Isabela is encouraged to try to remember these 3 words because she’ll be asked to recall them again at the very end of the session (30 minutes or more later).
+In this case, the screen displays 3 words: Rocket, Solar Flare, and Light-Year (but it could be 1 word, or 2 words, depending on how the player did in the initial recall quiz).
+Isabela is encouraged to try to remember these 3 words because she’ll be asked to recall them at the very end of the session (30 minutes or more later).

 This is an example of a memory exercise that asks the player to keep something in their memory for around 30 minutes or more.
 They do other activities before being asked to recall what they memorized.

-Memory Spark really shines when it comes to encouraging social engagement!
-There are plenty of opportunities for interaction during the memory exercise activities, but the Think Back moments are specifically designed to spark conversation.
+Our “Memory” activities really shine when it comes to encouraging social engagement!
+There are plenty of opportunities for interaction throughout the session, but the Think Back moments are specifically designed to spark conversation.
 Think Back moments also help connect a player to people, places, events, and feelings from their deeper past.
 This can help provide grounding and enhance meaningfulness in a player’s life.